Social Security Benefits in Florida with Reputed Disability Representatives

-You may apply for Social Security Disability Benefits when you have suffered from physical impairment and you have missed a minimum of 30 days of work.
+You may apply for Social Security Disability Benefits when you have suffered from physical impairment and have missed a minimum of 30 days of work.
 Additionally, you need to fulfill the following qualifications: your condition has resulted in being unable to work for at least a period of twelve months, or you anticipate your condition will result in missing work for at least twelve months.
-Contact our law firm as your Disability Representatives Florida.
-We will initiate your case and get you the benefits you need desperately.
+As an experienced and professional Disability Representative Florida has to offer, we will initiate your case and get you the benefits you need desperately.

 - If Social Security denies your SSD or SSI application, you have the right to appeal this decision; you may also request a hearing with an administrative law judge.
 However, your appeal can only be for a medical denial, meaning that Social Security believes your medical condition is not severe enough to preclude you from working.

 - You must file your appeal within 60 days of the date of your denial.
 This can be done in person at your local Social Security office, or by mail.
 Many claimants choose to hire a Social Security Disability Representative in Florida to assist in this process and to build their case.

 - The Social Security Administration provides various disability benefits for children and adults.
 However, there are specified technical and medical requirements that must be satisfied before receiving benefits from any given program.

 - An individual must have a medical condition that prevents him from working for a minimum of twelve months, or which is expected to either restrain the person from working for a minimum of twelve months or may result in death.